codetaylor/artisan-worktables-1.16/docs/recipes/tools.md

   .register();
 ```

-Multiple tools, up to three in fact, can be used in a recipe.
+Up to three tools can be used in a recipe.

 ```js
 import mods.artisanworktables.Recipe;